-ure 8-27 - Relationship to Metadata
+Figure 8-27 - Relationship to Metadata

 The metadata for all types of geographic data is covered in the metadata standard ISO 19115 Metadata.
 This standard includes mandatory identification metadata that describes the data set.
 This is called Catalog or Discovery metadata.
 It also includes some metadata describing the content of a data set.
 This is particularly true at the feature level.
 Much of the metadata corresponding to vector based geometric data does not apply to imagery and gridded data.
-The metadata elements in 19115 are used where possible to address the requirements for Imagery, Gridded and Coverage data.
+As such a new part of ISO 19115 Image and Gridded Extensions for Metadata is under development.
+The common-metadata elements in 19115 are used where possible to address the requirements for Imagery, Gridded and Coverage data.
 Some basic imagery metadata elements are already defined in 19115.
-Other metadata elements primarily related to acquisition and processing are addressed in ISO 19115-2 Geographic information - Metadata - Part 2: Extensions for imagery and gridded data.
-The minimum amount of metadata required to describe a coverage data is addressed in 19115.
+These metadata elements serve as a base set.
+Other metadata elements are being developed primarily related to acquisition and processing are addressed in ISO 19115-2 Geographic information - Metadata - Part 2: Extensions for imagery and gridded data to specifically address Imagery and Gridded data.
+The minimum amount of metadata required to describe a coverage data set appears to already beis addressed in 19115.
 The details of sensor models and their associated data models and metadata are provided in ISO 19130 Geographic information - Sensor and data models for imagery and gridded data.
 Metadata for S-100 is given in Part 4.
 The specific metadata for S-100 Imagery and Gridded Data is shown in Appendix 8-D.